MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ### Compute requirements

- - A standard Azure Stack HCI Server cluster with a minimum of 2 servers and a maximum of 4 servers.
-We recommend the cluster to have at least 24 CPU cores in each node and at least 512 GB RAM in each node.
+ - An Azure Stack HCI cluster with a maximum of four servers in the cluster.
+We recommend that each server in the cluster have at least 24 CPU cores and at least 512 GB RAM.

  - While you can technically run Azure Kubernetes Service on a single node Azure Stack HCI Server, we do not recommend doing so.

  - Other compute requirements for Azure Kubernetes Service on Azure Stack HCI are in line with Azure Stack HCI’s requirements.
 Visit [Azure Stack HCI Requirements](../hci/deploy/before-you-start.md) for more details on Azure Stack HCI’s server requirements.

- - Verify that you have Hyper-V and Hyper-V PowerShell roles installed and functioning.
-For additional feature-specific requirements for Hyper-V, see [System Requirements for Hyper-V](https://docs.microsoft.com/windows-server/virtualization/hyper-v/system-requirements-for-hyper-v-on-windows).

  - This preview release requires that you install the Azure Stack HCI operating system on each server in the cluster using the EN-US region and language selections; changing them after installation isn't sufficient at this time.